-Italian Sausage- Using Italian sausage instead of ground beef adds a depth of flavor to the sauce.
+Italian Sausage: Using Italian sausage instead of ground beef adds a depth of flavor to the sauce.
 I like to use hot Italian sausage or sweet Italian sausage.
 Lean ground beef may also be used.

 How to Make Lasagna

-Sauce: Cook the sausage over medium heat until no longer pink.
+[Step 1] Sauce: Cook the sausage in a large skillet over medium heat until no longer pink.
 Add the jar of spaghetti sauce and mix together -OR- use this recipe for Bolognese Sauce or this recipe for homemade spaghetti sauce.

-Preheat oven to 350 degrees then cover the bottom of a 9×13 baking dish with about 1/2 cup of sauce.
+[Step 3] Preheat oven to 350 degrees then cover the bottom of a 9×13 casserole dish with about 1/2 cup of meat sauce.

 [Step 5] Then spread the bottom of the pan with about 1 cup of sauce.

-Add a second layer of lasagna noodles, followed by the other half of the cheese mixture and another cup of sauce.
+[Step 6] Add a second layer of lasagna noodles, followed by the other half of the ricotta mixture and another cup of sauce.